 This is NOT an active

 blog!
-Just me having some fun sharing pics, information and a
+Just me sharing life events, pictures and recipes

 I wouldn't have the time

 to write about this last year, but the sadness was loosing Aspen

 and the happy was that Aspen gave me Logan.
 NO DOUBT!

 notice on getting Logan, I didn't set up the Christmas tree.